Pénestin

 Pénestin ([penetɛ̃]; Pennestin) is a commune in the Morbihan department of Brittany in north-western France.
-Inhabitants of Pénestin are called in French Pénestinois.

 Geography

 Pénestin is located in Guérande Peninsula, 29 km southeast of Vannes and 75 km northwest of Nantes.
 The mouth of the river Vilaine forms a natural bourndary to the north.
 Historically, Pénestin belongs to Lower Brittany.
 As Penestin lies on the coast, it boasts several beaches, the most popular of which are La Mine d'Or and Loscolo.

 Map

+Population

+Inhabitants of Pénestin are called in French Pénestinois.

 Language

 Until the beginning of the nineteen's century, the spoken language was breton.
 Most of the hamlets have breton names.

 Tourism

 Pénestin is a very popular seaside resort.
-71.1% of the properties are holiday homes, one of the highest percentage in Morbihan.
+As of 2020, 71.1% of the properties are holiday homes, one of the highest percentage in Morbihan.